tuxthepenguin84/promptly/README.md

 ## Troubleshooting

 - **The companion phone app says "Watch Disconnected"** - Verify Bluetooth is enabled on your Android phone and your WearOS device.
 Open the [Google Pixel Watch](https://play.google.com/store/apps/details?id=com.google.android.apps.wear.companion) app, also called "Watch", on your Android phone and verify your watch shows as "Connected" then try again.
+Make sure Promptly is also running on your WearOS device.

+- **API key verification fails** - Make sure you are sending the entire API key, it must be exactly as it is provided to you from the AI provider.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>